elidr21/TaskHiveBot/README.md

 - 🧠 AI-powered task suggestions and prioritization (OpenAI integration)
 - ✅ To-do list and task tracking with progress visualization
-- 🎮 Gamification system: earn points and rewards for completing tasks
+- 🎮 Gamification system: earn points and rewards for completing tasks ( In Progress ).
 - 🎨 Clean and responsive frontend interface
 - 🐳 Simple Docker-based setup for seamless deployment